Study: Cancer risks of people with inherited PALB2 mutations

 Pancreatic cancer

 - NCT03250078: A Pancreatic Cancer Screening Study in Hereditary High Risk Individuals.
-The main goal of this study is to screen and detect pancreatic cancer and precursor lesions in individuals with a strong family history or genetic predisposition to pancreatic cancer. and Magnetic cholangiopancreatography (MRI/MRCP) will be utilized to screen for early- pancreatic lesions.
+The main goal of this study is to screen and detect pancreatic cancer and precursor lesions in individuals with a strong family history or genetic predisposition to pancreatic cancer.
+MRI and Magnetic cholangiopancreatography (MRI/MRCP) will be utilized to screen for early- pancreatic lesions.

 - NCT03568630: Blood Markers of Early Pancreas Cancer.
 This pancreatic cancer study involves blood samples taken over time to lidentify biomarkers of pancreatic cancer in high-risk people.
 The study is open to people with a mutation linked to increased cancer risk.